zhangwei03020915/abp/docs/en/tutorials/microservice/part-01.md

 }
 ````

-Follow the *[Get Stared](../../get-started/microservice.md)* guide to create a new layered web application with the following configuration:
+Follow the *[Get Started](../../get-started/microservice.md)* guide to create a new layered web application with the following configurations:

 * **Solution name**: `CloudCrm`
 * **Database Provider**: Entity Framework Core